Lower School Curriculum

 Specials

-Students in kindergarten through grade 5 participate in special-area subjects including visual arts, integrated arts (music and drama), physical education, library media, and technology integration.
+Students in kindergarten through grade 5 participate in special-area subjects including visual arts, integrated arts (music, drama, and dance), physical education, and library media studies.

 PCS BY THE NUMBERS